carbon-design-system/carbon-for-ibm-dotcom/docs/stable-selectors.md

 ## Overview

-To assist the analytics teams with tag management, QA team with Selenium testing, A/B testing, personalization, etc, we will need to add data attributes to any dynamic elements to our HTML markup.
+To assist various teams with tag management, selenium testing, A/B testing, personalization, etc, we will need to add data attributes to any dynamic elements to our HTML markup.
 This would include input elements and dynamically loaded text.
+The purpose of adding a stable selector language is to provide a reliable system of accessing elements on the page that will not change due to possible changes in code (e.g. id's or classnames) that would break campaigns and automated tests.

 ## Naming Convention
 Based on discussions with the design team, we will look to use BEM as a naming